rackerlabs/design-system/_docs/style/text-conventions/helper-text.md

 ---
-title: Helper text
+title: On-page instructions and descriptions
 layout: docs
 parent: Text
 category: style
 usage: |
-  Helper text helps the user understand what a user interface (UI) element is, and how it can be used.
-Helper text can be displayed on the page persistently, or can be displayed when the user hovers over a UI element.
+  On-page instructions and descriptions is any text that appears in a Control Panel that helps the user understand what a feature is or how to complete a task.
+On-page instructions and descriptions can include welcome text for a new feature, text that describes procedural steps, and field-level help text that appears in tooltips.
+On-page instructions and description can be displayed on the page persistently, or can be displayed when the user hovers over a UI element.
 resource: true
 status: complete
 last-modified: 2018-05-24